 All payment structures within a country.

-The networks, processes, arrangements, rules, standards, protocols, conventions, and technologies that facilitate the transfer of monetary value between individuals and
+The networks, processes, arrangements, rules, standards, protocols, conventions, and technologies that facilitate the transfer of monetary value.

 All payment structures that facilitate the transfer of monetary value between banks.